 This SATB ensemble is the Honor Choir and showcases the highest level of mixed voice singing.
 As such, it is by audition only, and features the most challenging choral literature available for small ensemble singing.

 Solo Night, performed with professional jazz/rock band, is the culmination of months of group solo preparation in a variety of styles.
 Solo Class is open to all high school students.
 Solo Class provides quality experience prior to auditions for the spring musical.

 High school students may mentor middle school students in a variety of areas.

 All students at all levels are invited to audition for these festivals.
 Parents must attend festivals with their children so that direct supervision occurs at all venues.

-This program rewards excellence and participation on the part of our Performing Arts students throughout their career at SJPII High School.
+This program rewards excellence and participation on the part of our Performing Arts students throughout their career.
 Each Performing Arts offering, including classes and activities, is given a point value.
-Students accrue points during their tenure at SJPII, and are eligible for bronze, silver, gold, and highest award honors once they attain the required number of points.
+Students accrue points during their tenure, and are eligible for bronze, silver, gold, and highest award honors once they attain the required number of points.